InComeS: Integrating Compression and Selection Mechanisms into LLMs for Efficient Model Editing: Experiments

 \subsection{Experiment setting}

 \paragraph{Datasets \& Evaluation Metrics} To verify the effectiveness of our method in complex editing scenarios, we conduct experiments on five popular datasets in model editing: the dataset for multi-hop editing MQuAKE \cite{mquake}, the natural language editing dataset DUNE \cite{dune}, the extended version of ZsRE \cite{Yao, knowedit}, which adds a portability test set to the original ZsRE \cite{zsre}, and the dataset containing ripple effect samples $\text{WikiData}_{counterfact}$ \cite{ripple-effects, knowedit}.
 We report edit success rate and portability for the extend-ZsRE and $\text{WikiData}_{counterfact}$, the results for 2, 3, and 4 edits for MQuAKE \cite{mquake} and new information, scientific reasoning, and debiasing for DUNE \cite{dune}.
-More details about the datasets and evaluation metrics can be found in the Appendix.
+More details about the datasets and evaluation metrics can be found in the Appendix \ref{appendix.ds} and Appendix \ref{appendix.eval-metric}, respectively.

 \paragraph{Baselines} For baselines, we select representative methods demonstrated to be powerful in relevant surveys \cite{Yao, knowedit}.
-For methods that directly edit the model weights, we include ROME \cite{rome}, R-ROME \cite{r-rome}, and MEMIT \cite{memit}; for methods that adopt explicit external memory, we include SERAC \cite{serac}, and IKE \cite{ike}; for methods that train additional meta-model or use implicit external memory (stores activations or nerons, etc), we adopt MEND \cite{mend}, GRACE \cite{grace} and KN \cite{kn}.
+For methods that directly edit the model weights, we include ROME \cite{rome}, R-ROME \cite{r-rome}, and MEMIT \cite{memit}; for methods that adopt explicit external memory, we include SERAC \cite{serac}, IKE \cite{ike}, and DR-IKE \cite{dr-ike}; for methods that train additional meta-model or use implicit external memory (stores activations or nerons, etc), we adopt MEND \cite{mend}, GRACE \cite{grace}, KN \cite{kn}, and RECIPE \cite{recipe}.
 We also include the traditional but powerful method, like fine-tuning, LoRA \cite{LoRA}, and ICL, which directly concatenates all the edits as the prefix context.
-We choose two representative open-source models for evaluation: Llama-3.2-1B \footnote{https://huggingface.co/meta-llama/Llama-3.2-1B} and Qwen2.5-7B \footnote{https://huggingface.co/Qwen/Qwen2.5-7B} \cite{qwen2}.
-We apply cross-attention operations only for the second half of the model's layers since we found that the gist KV cache from the first half is not informative enough to allow effective edit selection.
-For the calculation of cross-attention during inference, we adopt a temperature of $T=0.45$ to the logits before softmax, which is found to be helpful for effective editing.
+While some similarities exist between our method and RAG, they vary considerably in problem setting and methodology.
+A detailed analysis is given in Appendix \ref{appendix.RAG-InComeS}.
+We choose two representative open-source models for evaluation: Llama-3.2-1B \footnote{https://huggingface.co/meta-llama/Llama-3.2-1B} and Qwen2.5-7B \cite{qwen2} (More results about Qwen3-8B-base is in Appendix \ref{appendix.more-results-on-qwen3}).
 Unless otherwise specified, we adopt an edit batch size of 100 for batch editing.
-More details on the baseline implementation can be found in the Appendix.
+More details on the baseline implementation can be found in the Appendix \ref{appendix.baseline-details}.